 Like Mint, Personal Capital is free to use.
 Unlike Mint, which focuses a lot on budgeting and where your money has gone, Personal Capital emphasizes investing and saving for retirement.

-Why we like it: Personal Capital allows you to sort and track your money, so you’re not sacrificing that Mint option by using Personal Capital.
+Personal Capital allows you to sort and track your money, so you’re not sacrificing that Mint option by using Personal Capital.
 It’s a combination of strong budgeting and investing platforms that makes it easier to handle your money overall.

 If you want to dive deeper into the differences, we have a detailed comparison between Mint and Personal Capital.